 When asked what his favorite RUSH Construction project to date is, David cites work the company has done on highly secure military buildings, as well as projects out at the Kennedy Space Center, as the most interesting to him.
 “Any job we do for NASA, whether it is just a maintenance project on an existing facility, or something more involved like the Mid-Course Radar Facility, is a part of something bigger – our country’s space program, and there is some immense pride in knowing you play a part in that program.”

 A Florida native, David was born in Lakeland, but grew up in Lake Mary.
-He and his wife of 13 years, Michelle, have two sons, ages 5 and 2 months.
+He and his wife, Michelle, have been married since 2001, and have two young sons.
 He spends his free time hunting, fishing, and golfing.
 David enjoys sharing these activities with his 5-year-old, who is also beginning to develop a love of the outdoors.

 David’s Favorite Construction-Related Quote: “Except in the middle of the battlefield, nowhere must men coordinate the movement of other men and all materials in the midst of such chaos and with such limited certainty of present facts and future occurrences as in a huge construction project… Even the most painstaking planning frequently turns out to be mere conjecture, and accommodation to changes must necessarily be of the rough, quick and ad hoc sort, analogous to ever-changing commands on the battlefield.” – Blake Construction Company v.
 C.J.
 Coakly & Co., Inc., 431 A.2d 569 (D.C.
 1981)